Thermal Relic of Self-Interacting Dark Matter with Retarded Decay of Mediator: Boltzmann equation in the hidden sector

-There are some modifications that we need to consider in Eq.~(\ref{eqn:WIMP}).
-One is that the thermal average of cross section $\langle\sigma v\rangle$ must be performed in $T_h$ rather than T. Meanwhile thermal equilibrium is also modified to be evaluated at hidden temperature $T_h$,
+There are some modifications that we need to consider in Eq.~\eqref{eqn:WIMP}.
+One is that we should perform the thermal average of cross section $\langle\sigma v\rangle$ in $T_h$ rather than T. Furthermore, thermal equilibrium is also modified to be evaluated at hidden temperature $T_h$,

-where $K_2$ is Bessel function of second kind.
-In spite of conventional WIMP scenario, the Hubble constant includes the contribution of hidden sector,
+where $K_2$ is the Bessel function of the second kind.
+Despite conventional WIMP scenario, the Hubble constant includes the contribution of the HS,